y-arjun-y/arjunyadav/pages-md/projects.md

 <small>Continuing this breath-taking journey in AI safety (the research part being with my brother).
 Please see my <a href="/notebook">notebook</a> as well!</small>

 <hr />

+- <time>Jan 04, 2023</time> Set my goals in a Slack workspace, and accomplished them!

 - <time>Dec 30, 2023</time> Set my goals in a Slack workspace, and accomplished them!